 4. Arrive at the City Center

 This is a huge advantage of traveling Europe by train.
 Again, airline tickets may seem cheaper, but once you add in luggage fees and the taxi or metro fare you’re going to need to pay to get to your hostel, money can start adding up.

 European train stations are located in the center of town, so you don’t have to spend money (or precious time) getting to/from the city.
 If you only have a couple weeks to travel around Europe, cutting out time spent at the airport can be huge!

 The train is much more comfortable than planes, especially those budget airlines like Ryan Air… You have larger seats, and the ability to walk around.
-You can grab a meal or beer in the food cart, or bring your own refreshments and booze – a great way to save money and have a good time!
+You can grab a meal or beer in the food cart, or bring your own refreshments and booze – a great way to save money while travelling Europe and have a good time!

 Furthermore, the train has beautiful views and allows you to see more of the countryside and stop in towns you may not have known about.
 Even if a train ticket is more expensive, it’s sometimes worth it just for the view and comfort.